 All divorces require evidence that the ground for divorce exists that is independent of both parties of the marriage.
 This is known as independent corroboration.
 Corroboration can be a third-party witness, and also records can be used to prove fault for grounds for divorce.
 These can be criminal records related to domestic violence or drug and alcohol abuse.

 Sometimes a spouse will need the assistance of the court to resolve issues of child support, child custody, alimony, visitation, and property division, but does not have the grounds for divorce.
 That spouse may file an action for separate maintenance.
 This separate maintenance can help spouses protect themselves financially and resolve child custody and visitation issues during the separation period.

 The divorce process of any kind is stressful, and our South Carolina divorce attorneys are here to help you deal with this burden.
 The staff at Elliott Frazier law firm are compassionate to you and your family’s needs during this tough time.
 We have the skills, legal knowledge, and resources to help you through this complex process.
 Our divorce and family law attorneys have dealt with all types of divorce over the years.
-If you are seeking a divorce or beginning the divorce process please call our office today to speak to a competent South Carolina divorce lawyer for a free consultation on your case.
+If you are seeking a divorce or beginning the divorce process please call our office today to speak to a competent South Carolina divorce lawyer for a consultation on your case.

 Angela Elliot Frazier is a Family Law Attorney who practices in Greenville, SC.
 She graduated from the University of South Carolina School of Law, and has been practicing law for 14 years now.
 Angela Frazier believes in helping you through one of the most stressful times of your life.
 Learn more about her experience by clicking here.